St. John's, Newfoundland and Labrador

 Watch Mr. Bruce’s introductory message.

-Mr. Dalton’s military experience and involvement with the Calgary Military Family Resource Centre provides the MHCC Board with the insights that can only come from a person with lived experience of military service and its impacts.
+Mr. Dalton’s military experience and former board director position with the Calgary Military Family Resource Centre provides the MHCC Board with the insights that can only come from a person with lived experience of military service and its impacts.

-Mr. Dalton holds an Executive MBA from Athabasca University, as well as Chartered Professional Accounting designations (CA and CGA).
+Mr. Dalton holds an Executive MBA from Athabasca University, as well as the ICD.D and CPA (CA and CGA) designations.

 New Glasgow, Nova Scotia